 We also make sure that the value of your home is in the same range as other homes in the area.
 If the value of your home is substantially more than other homes in the neighborhood, it could affect the market acceptance of the home if you decide to sell.
 We also review the market statistics about your neighborhood.
 We look at the time on the market for homes that have sold recently and verify that values are steady or increasing.

 As soon as we receive your appraisal, we update your loan with the estimated value of the home.
-As a standard practice, we provide a copy of your appraisal at closing.
+As a standard practice, we provide a copy of your appraisal prior to closing.
 Ask your BB&T Mortgage Professional if you would like to review a copy prior to closing.

 Since the value and marketability of condominium properties is dependent on items that don't apply to single-family homes, there are some additional steps that must be taken to determine if condominiums meet BB&T Home Mortgage guidelines.